grafana/k6-docs/docs/sources/v0.48.x/extensions/build-k6-binary-using-docker.md

 ---
 title: 'Build a k6 binary using Docker'
-excerpt: 'Guide to build a k6 binary with extensions using Docker.'
+description: 'Guide to build a k6 binary with extensions using Docker.'
 weight: 03
 ---